SirYodah/NieR_Android_Theme/Known Issues.md

 * For events to appear in the Home screen info, they have to be created as full-day events in your calendar app.
 This is mostly because I have no fucking clue how calendar functions work in KLWP and couldn't find a way to get it to display the first event of any kind on a day.

+* There may be some misc. other problems with certain parts of the theme getting stuck or disappearing at seemingly random times.
+If this happens, I've always been able to fix it by opening KLWP, toggling the "Tasker?" global a few times, then saving and exiting.
+Otherwise, I'm not sure what actually causes these problems, please report if you find any, especially if they're reproduceable.

 Known Issues for Test Release 1.0